-The other side of the world feels the weakest pull from the Moon. ocean to bulge.
+The other side of the world feels the weakest pull from the Moon.
 Here the Earth is pulled more strongly than the ocean.
 The Earth moves away from the water.
 This makes the ocean bulge out on this side as well.
 In between these two bulges, the oceans of the world are lower.